auth0/docs/articles/connections/passwordless/ios-magic-link.md

 Before beginning this tutorial, [enable Universal Links](/clients/enable-universal-links/) between your iOS application and Auth0 Client.
 :::

-## Set Up Universal Link Domains for Your iOS App
+## Set Up Universal Link domains for your iOS app

 iOS needs to know which domains your application handles.
 To configure this: